 For a long time, the only thing some people knew about Jim Cornette was that he went off on someone behind the desk of a Dairy Queen.
 On this very website the franchise was listed as his arch enemy until Cornette later released a statement that he actually does enjoy Dairy Queen, just not that particular one.

 While he had a considerable amount of influence in booking during his time in Ring of Honor, the final decisions were still in the hands of Adam Pearce and then Hunter Johnston.
 Jim Cornette does not blame Adam Pearce or Hunter Johnston for anything though.
 If we were to take Cornette's word for it, most of the blame lies with the suits of the Sinclair Broadcast Group.

 For one example, he says Pearce ran into friction from the Sinclair employees and got kicked out after declaring his desire to beat up one of them, Jim saying he felt the same way but in an uncharacteristic moment decided to keep his job by playing "nice".

-True Art Is Angsty: After his managerial career pretty much ended, Jim Cornette became available for interviews and did a lot of shoots where he praised Kurt Angle, Delirious, D'Lo Brown, Val Venis, Booker T, Dutch Mantel, Samoa Joe, John Cena, Shelton Benjamin, Jim Ross, The Rock, Les Thatcher, Stone Cold Steve Austin, Mick Foley, Abyss, Nigel Mcguinness, Homicide and many others for their work.
-Now try to find clips of any of that on you tube.
+True Art Is Angsty: After his managerial career pretty much ended, he became available for interviews and did a lot of shoots where he praised Kurt Angle, Delirious, D'Lo Brown, Val Venis, Booker T, Dutch Mantel, Samoa Joe, John Cena, Shelton Benjamin, Jim Ross, The Rock, Les Thatcher, Stone Cold Steve Austin, Mick Foley, Abyss, Nigel Mcguinness, Homicide and many others for their work.
+Now try to find clips of any of that on YouTube.
 Even if you can it is likely buried in a sea of rants about people he doesn't like.
-People really prefer his angry rants it seems.
+People really prefer his angry rants, it seems.